John B. Reyna, J.D., LL.M.

 Before law school, John was the Executive Director of a non-profit organization that provided educational experiences to middle school and high school students interested in the medical field.
 John worked with the organization's members (i.e., doctors) to create the educational programs.
 He conducted the organization's fundraising efforts and overall financial management.

-Utilizing both his hospitality and legal background, John is an adjunct professor at the University of North Texas at Dallas.
-Being a professor is incredibly rewarding to him.
+Utilizing both his hospitality and legal background, John has served as an adjunct professor at the University of North Texas at Dallas.
+Being a professor was incredibly rewarding to him.

-At the School of Business, he teaches Restaurant Management and Beverage Management courses.
+At the School of Business, he taught Restaurant Management and Beverage Management courses.

 At the College of Law, he has taught Practice Foundation II: Negotiation and Conflict Resolution.